The Kelly Kettle is a great way to boil water for camping, hiking, or picnics. We show you how to use one and which we recommend for families.

-Any form of tinder can be used, from dried grass, birch bark, or even newspaper.
+Any tinder can be used, from dried grass, birch bark, or newspaper.

-Make sure you position the hole in the fire bowl so that it points into the wind.
+Make sure you position the hole in the fire bowl to point into the wind.
 This makes a big difference.

 When we took the pictures, it was cold, wet, and frosty, and so was all the available fuel.

-When you are hiking in the cold frosty air, the heat from the Kelly Kettle is a welcome addition.
+When hiking in the cold frosty air, the heat from the Kelly Kettle is a welcome addition.